mai-amber/Thermal-Sense/README.md

 # ThermalSense – Real-Time Thermal-to-Audio Perception System

 **ThermalSense** is a sensory substitution system designed to translate thermal camera data into sound, enabling users to "hear" temperature differences in their surroundings.
-This system is particularly useful for the visually impaired, educational purposes, or research applications in human-computer interaction.
+This system is particularly useful for  research applications in human-computer interaction.

 The system works by mapping the temperature values captured by infrared sensors (like the MLX90640) to audio cues, providing real-time auditory feedback.
 Hotter regions correspond to higher-pitched sounds, while cooler areas are represented with lower tones.

-This README serves as a comprehensive guide to the **ThermalSense Core System**, detailing the system's architecture, algorithms, and implementation steps based on the principles outlined in the related paper **"ThermalSense: A Sensory Substitution System for Enabling Perception of Thermal Information"** (link to paper).
+This README serves as a comprehensive guide to the **ThermalSense Core System**, detailing the system's architecture, algorithms, and implementation steps based on the principles outlined in the related paper **"ThermalSense: A Sensory Substitution System for Enabling Perception of Thermal Information"** https://drive.google.com/file/d/1dFGBmDBlz_y5wf21syICkZNWN9OCk4tf/view?usp=drive_link

 ---